 Drug treatments and laser procedures

-In the wet type of AMD, drugs such as ranibizumab, bevacizumab, or afilbercept can be injected into the eye to cause the new blood vessels to stop leaking.
-These injections need to be repeated every 1 to 2 months, but the injections can reduce the risk of vision loss and help restore reading vision in one third of people.
+In the wet type of AMD, drugs such as ranibizumab, bevacizumab, afilbercept, or brolucizumab can be injected into the eye to cause the new blood vessels to stop leaking.
+These injections need to be repeated every 1 to 3 months, but the injections can reduce the risk of vision loss and help restore reading vision in one third of people.